nnamanx/tank-robot-pathfinding-using-a-star-and-greedy-search/README.md

 ## 📖 Lessons Learned

-🔹 Pathfinding isn’t just about speed—heuristics can sometimes mislead.
+Pathfinding isn’t just about speed—heuristics can sometimes mislead.

-🔹 Hardware debugging is a test of patience. 🛠️
+Hardware debugging is a test of patience. 🛠

-🔹 Exploring AI in robotics is incredibly fun.😄
+Exploring AI in robotics is incredibly fun.